 Soós N, Boda P, Csabai Z. 2009.
 First confirmed occurrences of Notonecta maculata and N. meridionalis (Heteroptera: Notonectidae) in Hungary with notes, maps, and a key to the Notonecta species of Hungary.
 Folia Entomologica Hungarica 70: 67-78.

+Hi Taryn,

+I understand how stressful it can be to find information on insect life histories.
+It may take a bit more searching before you get what you need but I wanted to offer you a suggestion.
+This is a paper I found but it is not available online, however it may be available in the reading room located in the Entomology department.

+Habitat Heterogeneity, Coexistence and Habitat Utilization in Five Backswimmer Species (Notonectaspp.; Hemiptera, Notonectidae).
+International Journal of Freshwater Entomology

+Volume 22, 2000 - Issue 2